davidduan12/Moosic/README.md

 - Backend: Node, Express, MongoDB

 ### Features
- - Task Tracker with the ability to select category and timeframe
+ - Task Tracker with the ability to select category and timeframe.
- - Record Repertoire you've played before and link to
+ - Record Repertoire you've played before and link your performances!
+ -